Stylback/stylback.se/prod/README.md

 Using this two-stage build, the resulting image contains the bare minimum we need to serve our website; the static website files themselves and a web server to serve them.
 The first image along with its artifacts are discarded at the end of the build (with the exception of the files we copied over), as such they are not present in any form in the second image.

-If you're interested and want to learn more about the intricacies of `Dockerfile`, check out the [official documentation](https://docs.docker.com/reference/dockerfile/).
+> If you're interested and want to learn more about the intricacies of `Dockerfile`, check out the [official documentation](https://docs.docker.com/reference/dockerfile/).

-## How does the compose file work?
+## How does the `compose.yml` file work?
 Similarily to a `Dockerfile`, a `compose.yml` file is a set of instructions to the Docker Engine on how to build a **container**.
 Here, we specify what images should be included in the container and what options they should run with.
 Let us take a look at the `compose.yml` for the production instance:

 ```yml